- eSafety Parents Factsheet

 What We Do

 The use of technology is wide spread throughout daily life.
 Education is no different and there are various forms of technology in use within the school.
 At Stocksfield Avenue we are committed to using technology to enhance and enrich the teaching and learning experience throughout the school.
 In doing this we aim to educate pupils in the benefits of using technology but also to understand its weaknesses and potential danger.
 To help educate both parents and children in this regard we will post news articles and resources that we think useful.
-These will appear in our main Safeguarding news page.
 The Childsnet website is another great Safeguarding resource worth bookmarking.

 The Difference Between Safeguarding and Child Protection